-Israel is hot and crowded, but if we look closely we’ll discover that it’s dotted with countless sites for refreshing water hikes: streams, springs, and winter ponds.
+Israel is hot and crowded, but if we look closely, we’ll discover that it’s dotted with countless sites for refreshing water hikes: streams, springs, and winter ponds.

 Over the years, we’ve drained and sealed many of these beauties of nature.
 Others have become sources of pollution that we and animals avoid, instead of enjoying them.